 No trip to South America is complete without visiting Machu Picchu.
 The lost city of the Incas was only discovered in 1911.
 Now, it’s one of the most visited destinations in South America, if not the world.

-Use Cuzco as your base before heading to Peru’s vibrant capital Lima.
+Use Cusco as your base before heading to Peru’s vibrant capital Lima.
 From here, catch a bus north stopping in Huaraz to take in the dramatic scenery, and even trying a bit of mountain biking before crossing the border into Ecuador.

 Vilcabamba – Your first stop should be Vilcabamba.
 Drink in the laid-back vibe of this hippy village in the “valley of longevity.”
 (Even though the longevity is an urban myth).